nashare/100_Days_Of_Frontend_Interview_Questions/README.md

      Arrow functions are a shorthand syntax for writing function expressions in JavaScript.
 They use the `=>` syntax to separate the function parameters from the function body and have a concise syntax that makes them ideal for writing short, one-liner functions.

 161. ### What are first class function?
      First-class functions means when functions in that language are treated like any other variable.
-This means that functions can be assigned to variables, passed as arguments to other functions, and returned from functions.
+This means that functions can be assigned to variables, passed as arguments to other functions, and returned from functions.In programming languages, when functions are treated as first-class citizens (or first-class objects), it means that functions can be:
+      Passed as arguments to other functions.
+      Returned as values from other functions.
+      Assigned to variables.
+      Stored in data structures like arrays, objects, etc.
+      Have their own properties and methods just like any other object.
+   JavaScript is a language that treats functions as first-class citizens.

 # Day 33